Jon Clegg: Britain's Got Talent

 Clegg appeared in the 2016 series of Britain's Got Talent, during a performance which celebrated some of the best acts to take part in the last nine years of the show.
 The performance was organised by Ashley Banjo of Diversity.

 After Britain's Got Talent

 Since 2015, he has voiced various characters in the ITV series Newzoids.

-Since 2015 Clegg has toured Butlins and works all over the world on Cruise Ships for P&O Cruises, Celebrity and Princess.
-And for Thomson Holidays at resorts in the Mediterranean and Caribbean.
+Since 2015 Clegg has toured Butlins and works all over the world on Cruise Ships including P&O Cruises, MSC, Celebrity, Princess and TUI Marella at resorts in the Mediterranean and Caribbean.
 He also continues to perform in Pantomime every year.